junyuan-chen/BibTeX-Workflow/README.md

 # An Efficient Workflow for Managing BibTeX Entries

-In this article, I discuss the issues I encountered when handling with BibTeX entries and the solution I came up with.
+In this article, I discuss the issues I encountered when handling BibTeX entries and the solution I came up with.
 I assume that readers have some experience with LaTeX, BibTeX, JabRef, Git and Bash.

 ### Background